JerichoJones/Old-STAK-Support-Guide/README.md

 ---
 # AMD OpenCl issue with STAK
-- Type of the CPU.
-Running stock clocks/voltages?
-If not, provide settings.

-- Type of the GPU (if you try to miner with the GPU).
-Running stock clocks/voltages?
-If not, provide settings.

-- Amount of RAM memory.
-Running stock clocks/voltages?
-If not, provide settings.

  - Provide the error message, log and/or relevant screenshot
   ```
  - Run `clinfo` and add the output here